Guidelines for Registered Learners going to the Study Group for the First Time or those who still have Voice Chat technical issues in Second Life.

 Sorry for the long read as we think this is important after seeing how Genki II class went the first time.
 Good luck in making Second Life work for you so we’ll all have a smoother transition into the lessons very soon.
 See you there!

 This week's Homework and References for Genki I & Genki II study groups by Yoshi Sensei.
-Updates on Sundays or Mondays the latest, then later another update on Saturday 3pm JST for any additional notes from Sensei before class.

 Thank you to those who have responded earlier here in this thread and via Second Life’s IM.
 If you’ve sent me a message there, I’ve read them and gave your Second Life username to the Nihongo Tea Room owner.
 Sorry for my late response there as I only login once a week on average and will try to reply ASAP, but rest assured that your username is being added to the safelist.